google/badwolf/docs/command_line_tool.md

 ## Command: Export

-Export all the triples in the provided graphs into the provided text file.
+Export all the triples from the provided graphs into the provided text file:

 ```
 $ bw export ?graph ./triples.txt
 ```
-As the export command, it suports exporting multiple graphs at once.
+As the load command, it supports exporting multiple graphs at once:

 ```
-$ badwolf export ?graph1,?graph2,?grpah3 ./triples.txt
+$ bw export ?graph1,?graph2,?grpah3 ./triples.txt
 ```

 ## Command: Server